MobilePayDev/MobilePayDev.github.io/docs/online/basics/payments.md

 A payment will time out by default within 10 minutes, meaning that the whole process of user accepting, callbacks made and authorization must be completed within 10 minutes.

-Furthermore after you get the callback containing the card data, you must update the status of the authorization to either "authorize-succesfull" or "authorize-failed" within 20 seconds to ensure a smooth experience for the user waiting for the confirmation.
+Furthermore after you get the callback containing the card data, you must update the status of the authorization to either "authorize-successful" or "authorize-failed" within 20 seconds to ensure a smooth experience for the user waiting for the confirmation.

 ## Merchant logo